Athletics in epic poetry: Synopsis

 In the first event, Diomedes won a very competitive chariot race with Athena's help.
 Following the chariot race, Epeios and Euryalos fought in a boxing match.
 Epeios ended the fight with one punch.
 Next, Odysseus and Telamonian Aias competed in a wrestling competition.
 Fearing injury, Achilles ended the wrestling competition in a tie.
-In the forth event, an Athena aided Odysseus won a foot race over Aias and Antilochos.
+In the forth event, Odysseus, aided by Athena, won a foot race over Aias and Antilochos.
 After the footrace, Telamonian Aias and Diomedes faced off in duel with spears.
 Once again fearing injury, Achilles ended the fight early and gave Diomedes first because Diomedes would have ultimately won.
 In the sixth event, Polypoites won a discus throwing competition by launching a discus well beyond the marks set by the other participants.
 An archery competition between Teukros and Meriones ensued after the discus throwing competition.
 Meriones won the archery competition after praying for Apollo's help.
 For the final competition, Agamemnon and Meriones stepped forth to compete in a spear-throwing competition; however, Achilles declared Agamemnon the victor before the competition could take place.